Department and Program FAQ

 You are quite right - if you major in Psychology, then PSYCH 252 and 253 will fulfill both of your quantitative classes.
 Depending on your career goals, you may want to take calculus or computer science in addition to the psychology quantitative classes, but those can wait.[back to top]

 Potential Music majors and minors need to take the music theory assessment test on the Friday during Opening Days.
 You can find out more on the Music Information page.
-The theory assessment will determine whether you should take for Intensive Music Theory or Music Theory I. You will be initially registered for MUSC 130 which will hold the time for music theory and aural skills since all sections are scheduled at 10:20 - 11:20.
+The theory assessment will determine what Musicianship level you should take.
+You will be initially registered for MUSC 161 which will hold the time for Musicianship I and Musicianship I Lab C since all sections are scheduled at 10:20 - 11:20.
 Ensembles will be filled by audition during Opening Days and some changes in class schedules may be necessary after classes start, but this is not a problem as all potential Music majors are in the same situation and changes are easily accomplished.[back to top]

 11. I want to be involved in an ensemble as well as take applied music lessons, do these count towards my course load?